9.4 Resistance tests and interpreting test results

-- Resistance for some drugs develops on a sliding scale, but for some drugs it only takes one key mutation results in complete resistance.
+- Resistance for some drugs accumulate steadily on an increasing scale.
+But for other drugs, it only takes one key mutation to devlop complete resistance.

 - Genotype tests report mutations and phenotype tests report fold-changes.
 All resistance tests should include a detailed interpretation for each drug.
 You can ask for a copy of this report.

 - Resistance to one drug can result in resistance to similar drugs in the same class.
 This is called cross-resistance.

 - Viral load needs to be detectable to get a result.
 How ‘detectable’ depends on the specific lab and test.
 This used to be above 500 copies/mL but some labs can get a result when viral load is between 50 and 500 copies/mL.

 - The interpretation of complicated results requires expert advice.

 9.4.10 Section 4 evaluation

 Please now take a few minutes to evaluate this session online.

 This single page includes six short questions.

 Your answers are anonymous, but the course is dependent on your feedback, which is appreciated.